zopefoundation/Zope/docs/zdgbook/ObjectPublishing.rst

 it in one of three possible ways.

-- Calling the published object -- If the published object is a function or method or other callable object, the publisher calls it.
+- Calling the published object -- If the published object is a function or method or another callable object, the publisher calls it.
 Later in the chapter you'll find out how the publisher figures out what arguments to pass when calling.

 - Calling the default method -- If the published object is not callable, the publisher uses the default method.
-For HTTP 'GET' and 'POST' requests the default method is 'index_html'.
-For other HTTP requests such as 'PUT' the publisher looks for a method named by the HTTP method.
-So for an HTTP 'HEAD' request, the publisher would call the 'HEAD' method on the published object.
+For HTTP *GET* and *POST* requests the default method is 'index_html'.
+For other HTTP requests such as *PUT* the publisher looks for a method named by the HTTP method.
+So for an HTTP *HEAD* request, the publisher would call the *HEAD* method on the published object.

-- Stringifying the published object -- If the published object isn't callable, and doesn't have a default method, the publisher publishes it using the Python 'str' function to turn it into a string.
+- Stringifying the published object -- If the published object isn't callable, and doesn't have a default method, the publisher publishes it using the Python ``str`` function to turn it into a string.

 After the response method has been determined and called, the publisher must interpret the results.

 Character Encodings for Responses
 =================================